Keshav-1729/ML_Mahem_Submission/README.md

 # ML Mahem Submission
 ##### by Keshav Mishra (112121025)
+## Problem Statement:
+Given the dataset containing hourly average ambient variables (Temperature, Ambient Pressure, Relative Humidity, and Exhaust Vacuum), our task is to predict the net hourly electrical energy output (PE) of a Combined Cycle Power Plant (CCPP).
+This prediction can assist in optimizing the plant's operation, scheduling maintenance, and improving energy efficiency.
 ## Step 1:
 Loaded Important Libraries to use for modelling and data cleaning.
 ## Step 2: